Initial cell density encodes proliferative potential in cancer cell populations: Materials and Methods

-Jurkat cells (clone E6-1, ATCC) were cultured in RPMI-1640 Medium (Gibco) supplemented with $10\%$ fetal bovine serum and penicillin/streptomycin at $37^o C$ and in $5 \% CO_2$.
-Cells growing exponentially were then seeded at different concentrations in 6-well plates (Falcon) in a fixed volume of the previous medium and counted every 24 hours until the saturation was reached.
-The counting procedure applies as follows: cells were pipetted gently and $30 \mu l$ of cells and medium were mixed with $30 \mu l$ of methylene blue ($1\%$ in PBS).
-Blue cells correspond to death cells while bright round-shaped cells correspond to alive ones.
-The mixture is then transferred in three single-use Burker's chambers.
-For each chamber five brightfield photos are taken ($15$ different photos for each experiment at a given time) with an Axiovert Zeiss inverted microscope (objective 10x).
-The pictured surfaces correspond to a volume of $10^{-4} ml$.
-The photos are then analyzed via a MATLAB-based image analysis code that implements built-in function to count alive cells.
+Jurkat cells (clone E6-1, ATCC) were cultured in complete growth medium (RPMI-1640 Medium (Gibco) supplemented with $10$\% fetal bovine serum) with $1\%$ penicillin/streptomycin in standard growth conditions, i.e. at $37 ^{\circ}$C and in $5$\% CO$_{2}$, following ATCC suggestion ( https://www.lgcstandards-atcc.org/products/all/TIB-152.aspx?geo\_country=fr\#culturemethod ).
+Cells growing exponentially were then seeded at different concentrations in 6-well plates (Falcon) in a fixed $5$ ml volume of the same medium and counted every $24$ hours until saturation was reached.
+To assay growth, cells were pipetted gently and $30\,\mu$l of cells and medium were mixed with $30\,\mu$l of methylene blue ($1$\% in PBS).
+Blue cells corresponded to dead cells while bright round-shaped cells corresponded to live ones.
+The mixture was then transferred in three single-use Burker's chambers.
+For each chamber, five phase contrast photos were taken ($10$ to $15$ different photos for each experiment at any given time) with an Axiovert Zeiss inverted microscope (objective 10$\times$).
+The pictured surfaces corresponded to a volume of $10^{-4}$ ml.
+The photos were then analyzed via a MATLAB-based image analysis code that implements a built-in function to count live cells (details below).
+For very low initial seedings (i.e. $N_0 \simeq 60$ cells/ml), $N_0$ was estimated through subsequent dilutions.
+K562 cells (ATCC) were cultured complete growth medium (RPMI-1640 medium (Gibco) supplemented with $10$\% fetal bovine serum) in standard growth conditions, i.e. at $37 ^{\circ}$C and in $5$\% CO$_{2}$, following ATCC suggestion ( https://www.lgcstandards-atcc.org/products/all/CCL-243.aspx?geo\_country=gb\#culturemethod ).
+Cells growing exponentially were then seeded at different concentrations in $75$ ml flasks supplied with $10$ ml of the same fresh medium and counted every $24$ hours until saturation level was reached.
+To assay growth, live cells were monitored through NucleoCounter, a cell counter that integrates imaging and cytometry to count live cells after proper cell staining.